A timeline of 19th-century America

 “

-My Schoolmates: The Inquirer,” by Abbie (
+My Schoolmates: The Inquirer,” Abbie (

 Youth’s Companion; June 12)